zachvalenta/jvns.ca/source/_posts/2013-10-04-day-4-processes-vs-threads.markdown

 There also appear to be a bunch more things listed on [this page on kernel.org](https://www.kernel.org/doc/gorman/html/understand/understand007.html).
-I'm not sure what most of them mean, but see the list starting with ``The meaning of each of the field in this sizeable struct is as follows: ''.
+I'm not sure what most of them mean, but see the list starting with ``The meaning of each of the field in this sizable struct is as follows: ''.

 Why threads?
 ------------